 Calorimetry is an experimental technique used to quantitatively measure heat transfer of energy.
-Energy is exchanged with a calorimeter, a device with known heat capacity that therefore can relate ΔT to q.
-A calorimeter must be insulated thermally so that energy does not transfer beyond its physical boundaries.
 In calorimetry it is useful to define a system, the substance(s) undergoing the chemical or physical change, and the surroundings, everything else that can exchange energy with the system.

-The same principles apply when we apply calorimetry to determine the heat transfer of energy involved in chemical reactions:
+When we apply calorimetry to determine the heat transfer of energy involved in chemical reactions,

 Here, qreaction is defined as the change in energy of all atoms present in reactants and products.